portsoc/hangman-in-branches/README.md

 }
 ```

+There is a lot to take in so make sure to read the comments in the code.
-To view all the differences between our current branch and the last, see [this compare page](https://github.com/portsoc/hangman-in-branches/compare/11...12?diff=split).
+Also, view all the differences between our current branch and the last by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/11...12?diff=split).

 ## Usage